MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild.md

   - Do a post-processing step.
 For example, you might want to stamp an assembly with a different version.

 You can write code in the Visual Studio IDE but run builds by using MSBuild.
-As another alternative, you can build code in the IDE on a development computer but call MSBuild from the command line to build code that's integrated from multiple developers.
-You can also use the [.NET Core command-line interface (CLI)](/dotnet/core/tools/) to build MSBuild-based projects.
+As another alternative, you can build code in the IDE on a development computer but run MSBuild from the command line to build code that's integrated from multiple developers.
+You can also use the [.NET Core command-line interface (CLI)](/dotnet/core/tools/), which uses MSBuild, to build .NET Core projects.

 > [!NOTE]
 > You can use Azure Pipelines to automatically compile, test, and deploy your application.
 Your build system can automatically run builds when developers check in code (for example, as part of a Continuous Integration strategy) or according to a schedule (for example, a nightly Build Verification Test build).
 Azure Pipelines compiles your code by using MSBuild.
 For more information, see [Azure Pipelines](/azure/devops/pipelines/index?view=vsts).